 Note: it’s happening again.
 This post is several years old and as I update it, it’s happening again!
 Politics are affecting both team-building and team cohesion!
 Wild.

 Anyhoo, if the team dynamic is altered, a new team-building process must start afresh before irreparable damage is done and the team [is] permanently impacted.
 This needn’t [always] include an outside consultant.
 You can likely find other ways to build team identity.
 If not, contact me for technical assistance.
 I may be able to “talk” things through with you.
 Possibly.

 Team-building speaks to cultivating trust and interactions that help staff see one another in a new, fresh way.

 Let’s talk about team cohesion now.

-Team-cohesion is the bonds, trust, and connection that results from the above-mentioned plans, exercises, and experiences.
+Team cohesion is the bonds, trust, and connection that result from the above-mentioned plans, exercises, and experiences.
 This is something you want to protect just like a married couple tries to protect their sense of connection as the years go by.